wolkenmachine/genmaicha/readme.md

 ```

 #### When statements
-*when* is FLO's version of *if*.
+*when* is Genmaicha's version of *if*.
 You can assign variables based on conditionals
 ```
 name: when id==5 then "foo" else "bar"
 ```